astral-sh/ty/docs/README.md

 ## Installation

 ### Adding ty to your project

+Your project must use git for source control.

 Use [uv](https://github.com/astral-sh/uv) (or your project manager of choice) to add ty as a development dependency: